Frequently Asked Questions

 Different than any other mental health service or system, whether in a psychiatric office or any other medical office setting, this is a dedicated BRE Staff (certified) driven system.
 BRE staff are supervised by QHCP office staff, pursuant to the billing physician’s NPI reimbursement schedule.
 The entire program service is performed by professionally trained and educated “leased” staff to each participating client office on a billable hourly basis, charged in the arrears of services performed, allowing for efficient offices to bill and collect generally prior to reimbursement.

 The various components of the program are both insurance code compliant through documented actions in the software as well as by supervision confirmation by the billing and prescribing Physician.
-Also added into the patient participation equation are recurring, interactive, standardized assessments such that graphical display comparing previous scores are possible and across many records simultaneously if desired; and the creation and implementation of a Treatment Action Plan which incorporates current medication regimes with social and physical activities suited to each patient.
+Also added into the patient participation equation are recurring, interactive, standardized assessments such that graphical display comparing previous scores are possible and across many records simultaneously if desired.

 Targeted patients love the more hands on and response-oriented approach which results in less emergency interventions and other costs savings to payers and society.
 Providers find that patients who are more active and on "routines" do better, require less total medications and less dosage amounts.
 They are more productive with their time and less of a burden on social, society and family services.
 People like to be independent and the BRE System assists with this.
 Objective improvement is quantified through participation and results in better repetitive assessment scores and reporting from satisfied patients.